18th century Accessories

 Jewellery

-Finger rings are documented from the Ranaissance on, but in the 18th century they were not overly popular except as wedding bands.
+Finger rings are documented from the Renaissance on, but in the 18th century they were not overly popular except as wedding bands.
 Rich folk wore pearl necklaces and, from the mid-century on, chokers made of silk ribbons or lace.
 Earrings tended to be made in the shape of teardrops.
 Wrist bracelets made of pearls were also popular, often with a miniature of the loved one as a centre piece.

 Commoners usually made do with a silk ribbon tied with a bow or closed with a silver filigree clasp, or a silver cross supspended form a silk ribbon.
 Apart from that, there are châtelaines suspended from the skirt waistband to which are attached e.g. the household keys and various sewing implements.